Joe2308/milestone-1-test-run/README.md

 ## Scope:

 ### Features for this release:
-1. video
+1. video.
-1. Contact form
+1. Contact form.
-1. Upcoming show sticker
+1. Upcoming show sticker.
-1. Emotive images
+1. Emotive images.
-1. Rich informative content on the band
+1. Rich informative content on the band.
-1. Social media links
+1. Social media links.

 ### User requirements:
-1. The ability to see a live video
+1. The ability to see a live video.
-1. The ability to attend live showcases
+1. The ability to attend live showcases.
-1. The ability to contact the band
+1. The ability to contact the band.
-1. The ability to read rich content
+1. The ability to read rich content.
-1. The ability to follow the band on social media
+1. The ability to follow the band on social media.
-1. The ability to view images
+1. The ability to view images.

 ### How we will achieve these requirements:
-1. By adding a video to home page of a live performance
+1. By adding a video to the home page of a live performance.
-1. By showing the next event details on a landing page
+1. By showing the next event details on a landing page.
-1. By implementing a contact form
+1. By implementing a contact form.
-1. Good headings and paragraphs that are informative and enjoyable to read
+1. Good headings and paragraphs that are informative and enjoyable to read.
-1. Appropriate social links in the footer and also by use of natural internal links in the content
+1. Appropriate social links in the footer and also by use of natural internal links in the content.
-1. Each page will have a hero image and also each section on each page will begin with an image
+1. Each page will have a hero image and also each section on each page will begin with an image.

 ## Structure: